dhall-lang/dhall-lang/standard/semantics.md

     < x : T₀ | xs₀… > ⇥ < x : T₁ | xs₁… >

-Normalizing a union value is the same as normalizing the specified value and the type of each alternative:
+Normalizing a union value sorts the alternatives, normalizes the specified value, and normalizes the type of each alternative:

     t₀ ⇥ t₁